hxmid/rawrand/readme.md

 - anticheat compliant (assuming the anticheat allows rawaccel)

 - game agnostic, due to it only needing a base sens, and min/max sens range
+    - in theory this will work in any game that allows rawaccel to run, no need for sens converters or anything

 - intuitive use